Azure/fleet/docs/howtos/crp.md

       </details>

-* `maxSurge` controls how many newly picked clusters will receive resource placements.
+* `maxSurge` determines the number of additional clusters, beyond the required number, that will receive resource placements.
 It can also be set as an absolute number or a percentage.
-Default is 25%, and you should not use zero for this value.
+The default is 25%, and zero should not be used for this value.

-    - The less value you set this parameter with, the less new resource placements Fleet will run at the same time; however, this would lead to slower rollouts.
+    - Setting this parameter to a lower value for this parameter will result in fewer resource placements on additional clusters by Fleet, which may slow down the rollout process.

     -  <details><summary>How Fleet interprets this value</summary>
         Fleet, in actuality, makes sure that at any time, there are **at most** N + `maxSurge`